 Family Dinner Recipe Ideas

 There are no rules around what you eat at family dinners!
 Of course, healthy meals are best in my opinion but the shared family time is what matters most.
-I am going to put links to a few recipes under various categories below.
+I am going to put links to a few easy recipes under various categories below.
 These simple dinner ideas are just to get you started in case you are stuck!
 The hardest part can sometimes just be adjusting to meal planning.
 Busy families may want to check out slow cooker meals for inspiration too.

 Chicken Family Dinner Recipes